-- Black and green pens (a multi-pen can be purchased) - Pencils, pencil sharpener and eraser
+- Black and green pens (a multi-pen can be purchased)

+- Pencils, pencil sharpener and eraser

 - Drywipe pen (whiteboard marker)

 - Ruler, 30cm

 - Glue stick

-- Coloured pencils
+- · Coloured pencils

 - Highlighter pens

-- Art pack (available to purchase via sQuid in September).

 Mathematics sets and calculators will be needed.
 Students need a scientific calculator, and we recommend the Casio FX83GT-CW.
 Mathematics sets will need to include a protractor and compasses.
 Pencil cases and calculators should be clearly marked with your child's name.